-Fellows are assigned continuity clinic one afternoon per week starting in year one (total: 24 months, excluding vacation).
+Fellows are assigned continuity clinic one afternoon per week starting in year one for a total of 24 months excluding vacation.
 Each fellow will have one attending precepting for the entire year.
 Fellows are involved in the management of all aspects of outpatient care for patients with kidney diseases.

 Outpatient Transplant Clinic at NewYork-Presbyterian Hospital:

 During their inpatient transplant rotation (three months), fellows continue the outpatient management of kidney transplant recipients who received their transplant during the fellow's inpatient rotation.
-The fellow is involved in all aspects of medical care of the transplant recipient, including evaluation of allograft function and immunosuppressive drug doses, and management of infection-related issues.
+The fellows are involved in all aspects of medical care of the transplant recipient, including evaluation of allograft function, immunosuppressive drug doses, and management of infection-related issues.

 Outpatient Dialysis Clinic at NewYork-Presbyterian Hospital, First Year of Fellowship:

-During their inpatient dialysis and renal medicine rotations (five months), one afternoon a week, fellows participate in multi-disciplinary conferences in the PD unit with Nutrition, Social Work and Nursing staff covering all aspects of a patient's case.
+During their inpatient dialysis and renal medicine rotations, which will last five months, for one afternoon each week, fellows participate in multi-disciplinary conferences in the PD unit with Nutrition, Social Work and Nursing staff covering all aspects of a patient's case.
 The Rogosin Kidney Center's Peritoneal Dialysis Unit at NewYork-Presbyterian Hospital treats more than 40 patients managed by CAPD and CCPD.
 The fellow evaluates patients during their routine care and follows them when they develop complications of PD.
-The fellow participates in the training of new peritoneal dialysis patients, as well as in helping patients select appropriate PD modalities based on PET test results.
-The fellow is involved in the ongoing management of PD patients, including assessment of dialysis adequacy, anemia and iron management, acid-base and electrolyte issues, metabolic bone disease and management of hospitalized PD patients.
+The fellow participates in the training of new peritoneal dialysis patients, as well as help patients select the appropriate PD modalities based on PET test results.
+The fellows are involved in the ongoing management of PD patients, including assessment of dialysis adequacy, anemia and iron management, acid-base and electrolyte issues, metabolic bone disease and management of hospitalized PD patients.

 Outpatient Dialysis Clinic at NewYork-Presbyterian Hospital, Second Year of Fellowship:

-During their research and elective rotations (seven months), fellows are provided an opportunity to rotate, one afternoon a week, in the Rogosin Kidney Center's Hemodialysis Unit at NewYork-Presbyterian Hospital.
+During their research and elective rotations, which will last seven months, fellows are provided with an opportunity to rotate, one afternoon a week, in the Rogosin Kidney Center's Hemodialysis Unit at NewYork-Presbyterian Hospital.
 The unit has 37 hemodialysis stations catering to patients in four shifts, six days a week.
 Fellows participate in multi-disciplinary conferences in the HD unit with Nutrition, Social Work and Nursing staff covering all aspects of a patient's case.
-The fellow is involved in the ongoing management of HD patients, including assessment of dialysis adequacy, anemia and iron management, acid-base and electrolyte issues, metabolic bone disease and management of hospitalized HD patients.
+The fellows are involved in the ongoing management of HD patients, including assessment of dialysis adequacy, anemia and iron management, acid-base and electrolyte issues, metabolic bone disease and management of hospitalized HD patients.